74 °F / 24 °C

-Malacca City (Bandar Melaka) is the Malacca state's capital and port city with population of around 485,000.
-The current-day city was founded by prince Parameswara (a Malay Raja of Singapura renegade) who established the Malacca Sultanate in c 1400.
-The city became a major trading port for merchants from the Middle East, South and East Asia, and from Portugal, who intended to dominate the shipping routes in Asia.
-The offshore islands Besar, Undan and Upeh are part of the Malacca state and are accessible by jetty from the mainland.
+Malacca (Bandar Melaka) is a port city in Malaysia, and the Malacca state's capital with population around 490,000.
+The town was founded by Parameswara (prince) who established Malacca Sultanate in the 15th century.
+In the following years, it became a major trading port for merchants from Asia, Middle East and Portugal.
+The offshore islands Besar, Undan and Upeh are part of Malacca state and accessible by jetty from mainland Malaysia.

-The current-day Malacca City economy is largely based on tourism.
+The current-day city's economy is largely based on tourism.
 Here are also hosted major international trade fairs and conferences.
 The city is becoming even more important with its location on the 2013-proposed by China "Maritime Silk Road".
 Among the most popular city attractions are:

-- Kota A Famosa is a Portuguese fortress which Porta de Santiago (gate house) is among the southeast Asia's oldest European architectural remains still standing today.
+- Kota A Famosa is a Portuguese fortress which Porta de Santiago (gate house) is among Southeast Asia's oldest European architectural remains still standing today.

 - Jonker Walk is the Malacca's Chinatown located along Jonker Str.